DERHAEUPTLING/contao-immobilienscout24-import-bundle/README.md

 This bundle allows you to import real estate objects from Immoscout24 into your Contao application (4.8+) and display them as native content.

+**Warning**: This bundle is still under development - use at your own risk.
+There
+             are some things missing or only partially implemented including the real estate object's attachment resolution that has to be done in a separate API request or custom filtering.
+Also, there is currently only an english language file present.

 ## How to get going

 ### Setup